soumendrak/website-v2/content/blog/2025/03/creating-python-packages-using-rust/index.md

 ![Cover Picture](rust-title.webp)
-Python's simplicity and vast ecosystem make it a favorite among developers, but when performance becomes a bottleneck, traditional approaches like C extensions can fall short.
+Python's simplicity and vast ecosystem make it a favorite among developers, but when [performance becomes a bottleneck](@/blog/2018/10/optimize-your-python-code/index.md), traditional approaches like C extensions can fall short.
-Enter Rust - a modern, memory-safe language that's transforming how we build high-performance Python tools.
+Enter Rust, a modern, memory-safe language that's transforming how we build high-performance Python tools.
 In this blog post, we'll explore how to create Python packages with Rust, leveraging its speed and safety.
 From real-world examples like Ruff and uv to hands-on tutorials with PyO3, this guide has you covered.
 Let's dive in!
 ![Python and Rust](rust-1.webp)
 Python and Rust